Nathan Healy

 NY-Sun Program State program $0.15-0.20 per watt installed. (~$1,500 for average sized system).
 Rebate and availability varies by region.
 Higher rates for income-eligible households.
 Unfortunately some areas no longer qualify (Long Island).
 Learn More

-New York’s Property Tax Exemption for solar energy systems is a state tax benefit that protects homeowners from paying higher property taxes when they install solar panels or other qualifying renewable energy systems.
-When you add solar to your home, it typically increases your property’s assessed value, but this exemption ensures you won’t pay additional property taxes on that increased value for 15 years.
+New York’s Property Tax Exemption protects homeowners from paying higher property taxes when they install solar panels or other qualifying renewable energy systems.
+When you add solar to your home, your property value typically increases—but with this exemption, your property taxes won’t go up to reflect that added value.
+The exemption covers the full increase in your home’s assessed value that’s directly attributable to the solar system for 15 years from installation.

-Net metering in New York allows homeowners with solar panels to receive credit for excess electricity their system produces and sends back to the power grid.
-When your solar panels generate more electricity than your home uses, that extra power flows to the grid and you receive a 1:1 credit – meaning you get full retail value for every kilowatt-hour (kWh) you export.
-This credit can then offset electricity you use from the grid when your panels aren’t producing enough power, like at night or during cloudy days.
+Net metering in New York allows you to receive credit for the excess solar energy your system sends back to the electric grid.
+When your solar panels produce more electricity than your home uses, that surplus power flows to the grid, and you receive credits on your utility bill.
+Each month, your exported solar production is netted against your total electricity consumption at a 1:1 rate, meaning you receive full retail value for every kilowatt-hour you send to the grid.

 Ready to start saving with solar?